-More info To learn more about enterprise applications and microservices architecture in depth, read the guide NET Applications that you can also download from https://aka.ms/MicroservicesEbook.
+More info To learn more about enterprise applications and microservices architecture in depth, read the guide NET Microservices: Architecture for Containerized .NET Applications that you can also download from https://aka.ms/MicroservicesEbook.

 However, before we get into the application life cycle and DevOps, it's important to know how you're going to design and construct your application and what are your design choices.